AlexGodard/landr-test/README.md

 ## Interviewer notes
-I did not implement the "select a specific contact and drill down into a more detailed view" as I felt like I have written enough code at this point for the reviewing team to be able to judge my front-end capabilities.
+I did not implement the "select a specific contact and drill down into a more detailed view" as I felt like I had written enough code at this point for the reviewing team to be able to judge my front-end capabilities.
 I could eventually implement it, if requested.